luhn/pyramid-marshmallow/README.md

     return HTTPCreated()
 ```

-You can also pass a dictionary as the `apispec` property to
+You can also pass a dictionary as the `api_spec` property to
 `Configurator.add_view` or `@view_config`, which will be merged with the spec
 in the same way.
 This can be advantageous if a single function services
 multiple views.